Felipe8581/GamingTweaks/README.md

 ##   Services

-Listen, use regedit/serviwin, remove the necessary dependencys
+You should learn what services to disable, use regedit/serviwin, remove the necessary dependencys

 ##   BIOS